 (b) The vehicle manufacturer shall submit this information to that responsible authority within two months of the request;

-(c) That responsible authority shall transmit this information to the other Contracting Parties’ approval authorities and shall attach this information to the vehicle approval information.
+(c) That responsible authority shall transmit this information to the other Contracting Parties’ responsible authorities and shall attach this information to the vehicle certification information.

 5.2.6.
-Information can be requested only for replacement or service components that are subject to approval or for components that form part of a system subject to approval.
+Information can be requested only for replacement or service components that are subject to certification or for components that form part of a system subject to certification.

 5.2.7.
 The request for repair information shall identify the exact specification of the vehicle model for which the information is required.
 It shall confirm that the information is required for the development of replacement or retrofit parts or components or diagnostic tools or test equipment.